ChondroFiller: A Non-Surgical Collagen Injection for Joint Pain

 How the ChondroFiller Injection Works

-ChondroFiller is a collagen-based gel given as a non-surgical, ultrasound-guided injection into the joint.
-There is no arthroscopy, incision or removal of tissue.
-Once inside the joint, the gel may settle over worn surfaces, adding a protective collagen layer that helps cushion the joint and reduce direct grinding.
+The ChondroFiller injection is a non-surgical procedure carried out under ultrasound guidance as an outpatient appointment.
+There is no arthroscopy, incision, or removal of tissue.
+Once injected into the joint, the collagen gel settles over worn surfaces, adding a protective collagen layer that helps cushion the joint and reduce direct grinding.

-Care begins with a detailed assessment — your history, an examination and imaging such as MRI or ultrasound — to understand your joint and symptoms.
+Care begins with a detailed assessment — history, examination, and imaging such as MRI or ultrasound — to understand your joint and symptoms.
 ChondroFiller is then given as an ultrasound-guided injection.
 Because it is non-surgical, there is no operation and no surgical recovery; most people return to normal activities promptly, supported by advice on activity and, where helpful, physiotherapy.

 What to Expect from Results